Baring It All! Jemima Kirke Undresses During An Interview As She Addresses The Split

 “I was having a terrible moment with my husband in our relationship and I was extremely hurt by him and extremely angry at him and so I was feeling self-destructive.
 I said I wanted to go shorter and he said ‘I’ll do it’ and he cut it.
 It was really nice,’ she added.
 ‘It was kind of romantic.
 It’s nice to have someone you love cut your hair,” revealed the British native.

-In a video she posted on Twitter the actress recorded herself using a pair of scissors to cut her blonde locks.
+In a video she posted on Twitter, the actress recorded herself using a pair of scissors to cut her blonde locks.
 At the time it was not clear why she did it but has now admitted it had everything to do with her marital problems.

 Long hair.
 Don't care.
 Going for the mom-who-had-a-tough-year-who-doesn't-feel-like-brushing-her-fucking-hair look. pic.twitter.com/6DXZZDfLM3